Challenges with Scaling Threat Detection Workflows

 Head of Information Security, PedidosYa

 PedidosYa’s Requirements for a Real-Time Security Monitoring Solution

 The security team at PedidosYa realized they needed to speed up and automate security detection and analysis in order to prevent fraudulent activity.
 So, they started looking for a flexible security solution that detects outliers, automates detection rules, and gives quick visibility into the user’s security posture.

 PedidosYa ultimately selected Datadog because it offers customizable, out-of-the-box threat detection rules that facilitate comprehensive security analysis of malicious patterns across the entire tech stack.
+To do so Delivery Hero was able to integrate the Datadog Cloud SIEM with AWS CloudFront, and correlate the access log data to the application logs from their AWS EC2 instances to detect the malicious activity.
 These flexible detection rules identify a wide range of attacker techniques in real time and are mapped to the MITRE ATT&CK framework.
 And because Datadog Security Monitoring is fully integrated with the rest of the Datadog platform, users can correlate a potential threat with relevant application and infrastructure monitoring data in order to quickly triage security alerts.